genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 ## Testing

+Note that TradeAsyncRepository and PositionAsyncRepository are generated files based on the tables definition from the earlier steps

 Optional?
 Create unit test to prove consolidator is working (test that when you insert a new trade in DB, a new position record is created with the relevant data after a while).
 You can have a look at core framework tests for this.